 A person in the early stages of vascular dementia may also have difficulties with:

-- memory - problems recalling recent events (often mild)
+- their memory – for example, they may have problems recalling names or recent events (although this may be mild)

-- language - eg speech may become less fluent
+- their language – for example, their speech may become less fluent.

 Different types of vascular dementia can have different symptoms.